-To transfer a domain to another registrar the standard procedure requires you to:
+To transfer a domain to another registrar, the standard procedure requires you to:

-- request a transfer code from DNSimple
+- Unlock the domain & request the transfer code from losing registrar.

-- start the transfer at the gaining registrar
+- Start the transfer at the gaining registrar.

-The Transfer Code (also called Authorization Code, Auth Code) is a code required to authorize the transfer of a domain name.
-The use of a transfer code is a common procedure for most of TLDs, including all the gTLDs such as
+The transfer code (also called authorization code, auth code, or auth info) is required to authorize the transfer of a domain name.
+The use of a transfer code is a common procedure for most TLDs – including all the gTLDs, such as

-.ORG.
-However, some TLDs have different transfer procedures:
+Some TLDs have different transfer procedures:

-Unlock the domain and request transfer code
+1. Unlocking the domain and requesting a transfer code

-You can prepare your domain for transfer out in a single step.
-The action will unlock the domain, and send you the transfer code via email if necessary.
+You can prepare your domain for transfer out in one click.
+This action will unlock the domain and send you the transfer code via email, if a transfer code is required.

 The transfer code is sent to the email listed as registrant (owner) for the domain.
 Before proceeding, check the domain contact and update the email if it doesn’t match an email you have access to.

-To prepare the domain for transfer out
+Preparing the domain for transfer out

 Go to the registration section and click